 Chelsea: But gift certificates are so impersonal to me.

 Krystie: When I turned 21, my aunt and godmother gave me an old, tattered copy of a green hardcover book from 1921.
 The content of the book wasn’t all that interesting to me — it was about how to grow wildflowers or something like that, and I don’t even garden — but there was a handwritten note on the front page.
 It was a note from an aunt to her niece on her birthday, and it was just by chance that my aunt found the old used book on a cart at her local library.
 It was really special to me and has such a huge sentimental value that no e-reader could * ever * give me or recycle for someone else. #BooksForPresents

 Nathan: Are we saying there is a PRACTICALITY vs. SENTIMENTALITY divide that sums up this debate?

 Krystie: Paper books do bring a lot of sentimental value.
 Plus #PaperBookSmell is the best!

 Alanna: Yeah, Krystie!
 I do believe really strongly in the physical, drawing-in power of a book, I guess.
 A friend of mine died and a book of her writing was just released and it mattered to me that the book was physical, that it could be there beside me even though she couldn’t.
 An e-book would have felt less, somehow.
-But It just lived somewhere different.
+But!
+Before the book came out, I would always read her essays and writing online, and it affected me super strongly as well!
+It just lived somewhere different.